Exception1984/CS323-2022/introduction.md

 The two disadvantages to using Colab are *speed* and *storage*.
 Colab sessions tend to be slower.
 Experiments need to be saved to the cloud or manually downloaded before the free 24 hours session is erased and all your local data will be lost.

 2. **Local Machines**: We will look at how to setup your local machine and get started on developing deep learning models using [PyTorch](https://pytorch.org/).
-The most common approach to start developing models that use deep learning in Python is to use the ‘conda’ package and environment manager.
-For a quick introduction on how to install (and use) ‘conda’ please read the following [guide](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).
+The most common approach to start developing models that use deep learning in Python is to use the `conda` package and environment manager.
+For a quick introduction on how to install (and use) `conda` please read the following [guide](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).

-Once you have ‘conda’ installed, open the newly installed ‘Anaconda prompt’ application on Windows (or a simple terminal on Linux) and run the following
+Once you have `conda` installed, open the newly installed `Anaconda prompt` application on Windows (or a simple terminal on Linux) and run the following
 command:
 ```
 conda create --name pytorch pytorch torchvision cudatoolkit=10.0 jupyterlab nb_conda pillow matplotlib scikit-learn scikit-image h5py -c pytorch
 ```

-You can then activate this new environment (called ‘pytorch’) on Windows by running:
+You can then activate this new environment (called `pytorch`) on Windows by running:

 ```
 activate pytorch